A mixture transition distribution modeling for higher-order circular Markov processes: Time-Series Structures for Circular Data

-The general expressions for the circular partial autocorrelation functions are complicated forms, however, we can obtain rather simple expressions under Assumption 2.
-This is because the forward and backward innovations are equivalent due to the symmetry of the matrices $\Gamma_k$.
+The general expressions for the CPACF are complicated forms; however, we obtain rather simple expressions under Assumption 2.
+This is because the forward and backward innovations are equivalent due to the symmetry of matrices $\Gamma_k$.
+The CPACF is stated in the following theorem.